patrickkelso/practical-security/README.md

-# practical-security
+# Practical Cyber Security Practices

+## Preamble
+I wrote this article 5 years ago, most of it is still as current now as it was then.
+I am updating it now (May 2022) mostly to fix spelling and grammar mistakes :(

+The full history of this article and all changes can be viewed on [GitHub](https://github.com/patrickkelso/practical-security/commits/master) and I sign most commits with my GPG key that you can verify on [KeyBase](https://keybase.io/psk).
+(This is the nerdiest sentence in this article, it gets easier from here, honest).

+This article applies equally to a single person, a family, a small business, or a multinational enterprise with 1,000,000 employees.

+## Why is security important?

 You will eventually suffer a security breach, the following are some recommendations for limiting the scope of the breach and mitigating the risk as much as possible.
 Security is always a trade off with convenience.
-Security requirements that are too onerous will result in people finding creative work arounds to avoid them.
+Security requirements that are too onerous will result in people finding creative workarounds to avoid them.
 You should balance the security required with the convenience required.

 For a longer read on how to judge this I recommend this [Ars Technica Article](https://arstechnica.com/security/2017/07/how-i-learned-to-stop-worrying-mostly-and-love-my-threat-model/)